Skip to main content

 To view the details of an Endpoint, follow these steps:

-2. Click the Endpoint Name you want to view.
+2. Click the Name of the Endpoint you want to view.

 Endpoint details include all parameters given in the Field Descriptions table above, plus the following read-only metadata: